ifip-summerschool/ifip-summerschool.github.io/_pages/welcome.md

     title: "Forum Privatheit"
 ---

+## First draft programme online!

+You can access a first draft of this year's schedule [here](/programme).

+Please note that not all details are already fixed, and that changes are still possible.

+If you cannot find your presentation timeslot or have any other issues, please contact the organizers via Meiko(dot)Jensen(at)kau.se .

 ## Confirmed Invited Speakers @IFIPSC2023!

 We can confirm the following set of high-profile invited speakers to present at the summer school: